lbarchive/b.py/README.md

 Work (post) flow
 ----------------

-You should have comleted the steps in *Installation* section, that is having `/home/me/posts/bpy.rc` and `/home/me/posts/b.dat`.
+You should have completed the steps in *Installation* section, that is having `/home/me/posts/bpy.rc` and `/home/me/posts/b.dat`.

     # create the post
     $ cd /home/me/posts